7 Must-Try Breakfast Spots in Greenville, SC

 Best for: Anyone seeking to indulge in Southern style breakfast fare

-Highlights: Tasty southern style entrees, delicious biscuits, friendly service, affordable breakfast deals, upscale ambiance, within walking distance to numerous shops
+Highlights: Tasty southern style entrees, delicious biscuits and honey, friendly service, affordable breakfast deals, within walking distance to numerous shops (check out Mast General)

 Tupelo Honey is a popular southern chain which started in Asheville in 2000 and has since spread to include many locations across the Southeast.
 Tupelo is very popular with the weekend brunch crowd, for good reason.
 Everything is made from scratch here with a focus on local ingredients.

 At Tupelo, you will want to forgo the traditional breakfast fare, in favor of trying out a Southern specialty like Sweet Potato pancakes, Shrimp and Grits, or Pecan Pie French Toast.
-The Old Skool Breakfast Bowl (eggs, potatoes, black eyed peas, salsa verde, cheddar cheese, and goat cheese grits), is the way to go if you are looking to keep it simple, yet still flavorful.
+My favorite entree they offered was the Old Skool Breakfast Bowl (eggs, potatoes, black eyed peas, salsa verde, cheddar cheese, and goat cheese grits).

 - Location: 1 North Main Street